morgana-x/GyakutenDiscord/README.md

 do /saiban to create a controller message, reccomended to do it in the VC Chat

+or just type !saiban in a channel if you're not bothered to set the GUID

 # Setup

 Run MGBA and load any Gyakuten Saiban rom, and run the aceattorneybot.lua script (Tools>Scripting>Load Script)